 3. What should you do now?

 Consider when you plan to use those investment assets.
 Typically, the market rebounds shortly after a downfall and patient investors tend to see their accounts regenerate without having to do anything.
-With the “Great Recession” in 2008/2009, it took less than two years for the market to return and it’s practically tripled since then.
+With the “Great Recession” in 2008/2009, it took less than two years for the market to stabilize, and it produced significant returns afterwards.
 In fact, when the market goes down, many investors see it as a great time to invest – the shares of stocks and mutual funds are lower than normal so their contributions go farther.
 If you aren’t planning to retire any time soon, you might not only be able to ride out the downfall, you might be able to use it to your advantage.

 If you’re close to retirement or if you’re really panicking, talk to your financial advisor before making any changes to your investments.
 Your advisor will help you see the big picture and help you map out a current and future strategy for your account.